 Please list all animal welfare infractions witnessed including date, time, location of incident(s), incident details and employees involved.
-Be specific and include reference to the American Humane Certified M Animal Welfare Standards Audit Tool item # (example: M15) if possible.
+Be specific and include reference to the American Humane CertifiedTM Animal Welfare Standards Audit Tool item # (example: M15) if possible.
 Use back of form or additional paper if necessary and attach any relevant backup documentation.

-I, the undersigned, witnessed the above animal welfare infractions.
+1, the undersigned, witnessed the above animal welfare infractions.

-Printed name: Date: Signature: Date: NOTE: This form may be submitted in confidence to: American Humane Farm Program, 1400 16th Street NW, Suite 360, Washington, DC 20036 or fax: 202-450-2335.
-Questions in regards to reporting farm animal welfare issues may be directed to: 202-841-6080.
-IF POSSIBLE, PLEASE COMPLETE THE FOLLOWING: I received the above report from on
+\\\\\ Signature: \\\\\ Date: Printed name: NOTE: This form may be submitted in confidence to: American Humane Farm Program, 1400 16th Street NW, Suite 360, Washington, DC 20036 or fax: 202-450-2335.
+Questions in regards to reporting farm animal welfare issues may be directed to: 202-841-6080. \\\\\ IF POSSIBLE, PLEASE COMPLETE THE FOLLOWING:

-·
+I received the above report from on

-(witness) (date)
+· (witness) (date)

-Printed name of supervisor Signature
+Printed name of supervisor Sig gnature